 You’ve enjoyed your dip powder nails for a few weeks now, but the time has come to remove them.
 Lucky for you, you don’t have to visit a salon to take off your manicure.
-You can remove SNS nails at home with and without acetone.
+You can remove SNS nails at home through a few different methods.
 Let’s examine your options now.

 First, the official SNS guidelines for manicure removal recommend sanding, then soaking in acetone.
 They say to sand off the gel top shine, but it’s not necessary to remove any of the colored layers underneath.
 Just keep working until the gloss is gone.

-Next, pour acetone into a shallow container and soak your nails for ten minutes, then dry them with a paper towel.
+You can use the acetone in a shallow container and soak your nails for ten minutes, then dry them with a paper towel.
 Or you can wrap each nail in a cotton ball soaked with acetone, then cover them with foil.

 Although SNS says to wait for ten minutes, you might find that it takes closer to twenty minutes to dissolve the polish.
 Check one nail after ten minutes have passed and see if the coating feels sticky and soft.
 At that point, you should be able to wipe it off with a paper towel.